 These architects and artists from Kentucky made the world a more beautiful place

 It’s hard to top Kentucky’s natural beauty, but some of the man-made artworks and structures from Kentucky architects and artists make a good case.
 These men and women had major impacts in the world of arts and architecture.
-Learn more about the most famous architects and artists from Kentucky and visit the Bluegrass State to see some of their works.
+Learn more about the most famous architects and artists from Kentucky and visit the Bluegrass State to see some of their fantastic architectural design and art work.
 Find more famous Kentucky natives on our Famous Kentuckians page.

 John James Audubon* (April 26, 1785-1851) - Ornithologist, artist.
 Began his work on "Birds of America" in Kentucky.
 Born in Les Cayes, Haiti, died in Manhattan, New York.